About

 Official bio (for interviewers, journalists, and event hosts)

-He has appeared as a reader and panelist at the World Fantasy Convention, the World Horror Convention, and Baylor University’s Faith and Film symposium, and has been a guest on podcasts and radio programs including Weird Studies, Expanding Mind, and This Is Horror.
+He has appeared as a reader and panelist at the World Fantasy Convention, the World Horror Convention, and Baylor University’s Faith and Film Symposium, and as a guest on programs including Weird Studies, The Creative Penn, Expanding Mind, and This Is Horror.
+He holds a Ph.D. in leadership and an M.A. in religious studies, and has worked as an English professor, high school teacher, media producer, academic administrator, and videographer for country and pop music legend Glen Campbell.
+He is also a lifelong pianist.

 Stay in touch